dcalabresi-umd/msml641-nlp-project/README.md

 **Therefore, this benchmark provides the definitive data-driven justification for our team's transition to GPT-based approaches.**

-### 9. Prediction of Headline Success with Transformer-based Techniques
+### 9. Headline Success Prediction with Embedding-based Techniques

 In the notebook [7-predicting-headline-success-embedding.ipynb](7-predicting-headline-success-embedding.ipynb) we used embeddings to predict the success of a headline.